RAFT and ERMA Assistance:

 The Massachusetts Department of Housing and Community Development’s (DHCD) website has a lot of helpful information.

 City of Quincy Housing Assistance.
 The City of Quincy has established two programs to help individuals with housing assistance, one for hospitality workers being coordinated by the Quincy Chamber of Commerce and one for all other workers being coordinated by Quincy Community Action Programs (QCAP).
 The programs are being funded by an emergency appropriation from the City’s Affordable Housing Trust Fund.
-Follow this link for daily updates from the City of Quincy.
+For information, click here.

 Hospitality workers, please contact the Quincy Chamber of Commerce at www.quincyhospitalitysupportfund.com, 617-471-1700 or email@example.com for an application and details of the hospitality workers program.